bigvisionai/docker-course-1/README.md

 To use Jupyter Notebook as well, you'll need to expose a port from the container to the host.
 You can expose ports using the `-p` switch.

 # How to use:
+The image contains sample code in `/home/sampleCode`.
+You can go through it to understand differnt ways to use the image.
-### cmake
+### Terminal:
+#### CPP
-You can run CPP codes using cmake.
-Try the sample code available in our course.
+You can run CPP code on the terminal using cmake.<br>
+You can also start a `cling` session on the terminal.
+Cling is an interactive CPP interpreter.
+You can code CPP on it just like you code on Python.
+#### Python
+You can create `.py` scripts and run them on the terminal.<br>
+Moreover, you can also run python code directly on the terminal using the `python` command.
-### Jupyter Notebook:
+### Notebooks:
-Start the container and execute the below command to start a Jupyter Notebook session:
+Run the container and execute the following command to start a Jupyter Notebook session:
 <br>
 `jupyter notebook --ip 0.0.0.0 --allow-root --no-browser`
 <br>